Skip to main content

 GPT-5Agentic Reasoning model used in fast and thinking modes in chat.
 This is the primary model for Glean chat.

-Large model used for other, more complex tasks in Glean Assistant
+GPT-5.1Agentic model used for other, more complex tasks in Glean

 Request additional capacity from Azure